 Born in Tel Aviv in 1979, Inon Barnatan started playing the piano at the age of three after his parents discovered he had perfect pitch, and he made his orchestral debut at eleven.
 His studies connect him to some of the 20th century’s most illustrious pianists and teachers: he studied with Professor Victor Derevianko, who himself studied with the Russian master Heinrich Neuhaus, and in 1997 he moved to London to study at the Royal Academy of Music with Maria Curcio – who was a student of the legendary Artur Schnabel – and with Christopher Elton.
 Leon Fleisher has also been an influential teacher and mentor.
 In 2006 Mr. Barnatan moved to New York City, where he currently resides in a converted warehouse in Harlem.

-Inon Barnatan last performed for La Jolla Music Society during SummerFest 2014.
+Inon Barnatan last performed for La Jolla Music Society on the Piano Series on March 6, 2014.

 For more information visit www.inonbarnatan.com